David Quinn (actor)

 In 1993, Quinn left acting for the field of secondary education.
 He earned a B.A.
 (English/Anthropology-Archaeology) and an M.Ed. from the University of Washington.
 While at the University of Washington, Quinn co-founded Allrecipes.com and became a founding partner of the Pinpoint Venture Group, which invests in startup companies in the Pacific Northwest.
 In 2003, he was a recipient of the Puget Sound Business Journal's 40 Under 40 Award, honoring young leaders in Seattle's business and philanthropic community.
 In April 2006, Quinn sold Allrecipes to Reader's Digest.
 Quinn also founded ZC Entertainment in Los Angeles, which creates celebrity-based charity events for major corporations.
 In August 2007, Quinn sold ZC Entertainment to SportsQuest, Inc. In 2010, Quinn returned to filmmaking, serving as Associate Producer of Order of Chaos, starring Milo Ventimiglia.

-Currently, Quinn serves as an Artistic Advisor to the American Playwriting Foundation and sits on the advisory board of SeriesFest, a showcase for new pilots from established and emerging content creators.
+Currently, Quinn serves as an Artistic Advisor to the American Playwriting Foundation and sits on two advisory boards: SeriesFest, a showcase for new pilots from established and emerging content creators, and The AXS Foundation which focuses on increasing higher education access by simplifying the complex college application process.
 While in Seattle, Quinn served on the board of trustees of the 5th Avenue Theatre and on the board of directors of the Seattle Repertory Theatre.